 Monte’s Ham Original Glaze is made at a place called “North Fork Kitchens”.
 Under the amazing direction of Jeri Woodhouse, this kitchen is a hub of local food activity.
 And it was there that I was introduced to Earl Fultz, who is Lisa Craig’s uncle by marriage.
 It seems Earl had decided to go into business making two of his late mother-in-law’s recipes.
-He now makes Charissa, a condiment that combines Harissa, the traditional Moroccan hot pepper sauce, with the spicy cumin-and-garlic Chermoula sauce his mother-n-law used extensively when cooking fish.
-Together this remarkable sauce has an amazing versatility.
+He now makes Charissa, a condiment that combines Harissa, the traditional Moroccan hot pepper sauce, with the spicy cumin-and-garlic Chermoula sauce his mother-in-law used extensively when cooking fish.
+Together this remarkable sauce has amazing versatility.
 You can use it on meat, poultry, fish, eggs, vegetables.
 You can spread in chips or pita bread.
 Or you can make your own Moroccan “Quick Bread” which is Earl’s second gift to the kitchen.

 Now Earl lives in Peconic Landing, a retirement community on the North Fork where our dear friend Huey moved not too long ago.
 And it seems that not only did Huey know Earl, but Huey’s mother was dear friends with Sarah Elmaleh!
 Huey’s memories of her included the fact that the woman never had fewer than 25 places at her dinner table.
 Huey has a remarkable food memory and, when he presented an autographed copy of Lisa’s book to me, he waxed poetic over the recipe for “Melt in Your Mouth Meatballs with Celery”.
 So that, of course that was the first thing I made.

 I must confess that I was surprised at how very delicate the taste of the dish was.
 I fully expected some full-on Moroccan flavors such as you’ll find in the other Moroccan meatball dishes I’ve made and reported about here.
-Instead, these super-tender meatballs, while light as air, were also strangely bland.
+Instead, these super-tender meatballs, while light as air, was also strangely bland.
 And let’s face it, celery is not exactly a flavor powerhouse.
 But I made the dish for Huey and when I gave it to him, I suggested using Earl’s Charissa in some fashion to boost the flavor.
 Well, that was the ticket.
 I went home and made an extraordinary dish of Israeli couscous flavored with finely chopped scallions and a hefty tablespoon of Charissa per serving.
 Bingo!
 The dish now had wings and I couldn’t have been happier with it.
 I also baked half of the Quick Bread, leaving the rest in the refrigerator for later use.
 It was a revelation as well.
-It’s simple yeast dough has cumin seeds, whole wheat and white flour and it’s topped with sesame seeds that come with the kit containing the yeast.
+Its simple yeast dough has cumin seeds, whole wheat, and white flour and it’s topped with sesame seeds that come with the kit containing the yeast.
 It was wonderful dipped into the Charissa but I’ve begun to believe anything you dip into Charissa will knock your socks off.
 For ordering information, go to the bottom of this post.
 Here are the recipes: